University of the Rockies Catalog - General Academic Policies and Information

 A student may repeat any course with grades of C, C+, NP, U, and WU once.
 A maximum of two different courses with grades of C, C+, NP, U, and WU may be repeated.
 Grades of C and C+ will count towards meeting degree requirements; however, a student may only receive a combination of two C, C+, NP, U, and WU grades at the Doctorate level.

-Doctorate level students who exceed the number of allowable C, C+, NP, U, and WU grades will be academically dismissed from their program of study.
+Doctorate level students who exceed the number of allowable C, C+, NP, U, and WU grades within a 12 month period will be academically dismissed from their program of study.

 Doctor of Psychology, Clinical Specialization Program: